aluisafogarin/SoFH-Solar-Flares-Hunter/paper.md

 # Statement of Need

 The main goal of SoFH software is to facilitate and accelerate the process of downloading solar images in the most common wavelengths: HMI Continuum, HMI Magnetograms, AIA1600, and AIA1700.
 For that task, the user needs to inform the parameters about the wanted image in a CSV file.
 The necessary parameters are date and time, but the user can provide other information, such as the type of the solar flare.
 The software will download and save the images in different folders with the provided information.
-The download uses the drms @drms package to obtain the images from the Joint Science Operations Center (JSOC) @jsoc.
+The download uses the [@drms2019] package to obtain the images from the Joint Science Operations Center [@jsoc2022].

 The SoFH also makes it possible to convert big datasets of FITS files to PNG only by selecting the images to convert.
 Moreover, it will automatically set up all other configurations regarding parameters to convert according to the imaging wavelength.